ravinsp/eventgrid-emulator/README.md

  * Download the release package from [Releases](https://github.com/ravinsp/eventgrid-emulator/releases).
  * Extract the package in your machine.
  * Edit the `emulator-config.json` to reflect your topics/endpoints and run the `EventGridEmulator.exe` (Run as administrator)
- * When your application is publishing events to the Event Grid use `http://localhost:5000/<TopicName>` as the Event Grid endpoint.
+ * When your application is publishing events to the Event Grid, use `http://localhost:5000/<TopicName>` as the Event Grid endpoint.
  * **_Topic names and Event types are Case Sensitive_**

 ### Sample Config